 - Whether you cover your mouth when you cough

 If you find yourself feeling overwhelmed, reach out to a friend or classmate for support.
 You can practice social distancing and still stay close to people with chat, phone calls, or social media.
-Cleveland Marshall instructors and support staff are here to help as well.
+CSU College of Law instructors and support staff are here to help as well.
 Contact them if you are struggling with an assignment.

 The United States alone needs almost 500,000 new cybersecurity professionals to meet demand.
 The COVID-19 crisis will not change that.
 In fact, this situation has pushed people and businesses to rely on their technology more than ever.
 That means they need cybersecurity and data privacy experts to help keep them and their data safe online.